 (Continued from: Part 1)

-To continue . . .
-Ultimately, the owner went with my suggestions and got the best of all solutions: getting the rainwater to stay out of the building and keeping the vapor (relative humidity) in the space to an acceptable level.
+Ultimately, this owner went with my suggestions and got the best of all solutions: getting the rainwater to stay out of the building and keeping the vapor (relative humidity) in the space to an acceptable level.
 Solved!
 And, years later no issues in or around the home from the previous moisture.

 If you see damaged spots (or any unusual looking discolorations) on any of the framing or sheathing, or any leaking from pipes, or any ducts have separations in them, it’s time to call a professional for an assessment of what’s happening.
 Don’t think, “It will go away,” or “It’s under the house; I just won’t worry about it.”
 It may very well get you someday.
 Or, someone you care for.